Raleigh African American History Tour 1 hr

 - Discover historic sites with a local historian

-- Learn about Raleigh's African American community
+- Learn about influential African American figures

 - Visit East Davie Presbyterian Church